It’s been a while since I’ve updated (a combination of work and connectivity issues) so I thought I’d spend some time on what I’ve been reading.

 But I don’t want to write a letter to the editor.
 I want to see a public discussion.
 I want a dialog, not a correspondence.

-Jason Walsh says:
+5. Jason Walsh avatar

 As soon as I have the money it’ll be upgraded to support comments.
 Sadly this little enterprise is costing me a fortune (that I don’t have).